 - Your RoSA grades will be determined by your teachers using established guidelines and processes to ensure consistency of judgement. - Grades for all your courses in Year 10 and 11 will be based on your results in assessment tasks that you do throughout the year.
-Assessment tasks may include tests developed and used in your school. - Teachers are very experienced already in providing grades based on assessments.
-Minimum Literacy and numeracy standards - From 2020 students have been required to meet a minimum literacy and numeracy standard to gain their HSC. - Students with a disability who undertake Stage 6 Life Skills English and Stage 6 Life Skills Mathematics courses will be exempt from the minimum standard. - The minimum standard has been set at level 3 of the Australian Core Skills Framework. - Students will have a number of opportunities to demonstrate the minimum standard including in Year 9 through NAPLAN or passing NESA online literacy and numeracy tests in Years 10, 11 or 12.
+Assessment tasks may include a range of different formats developed and used in school. - Minimum Literacy and numeracy standards from 2020 students must meet a minimum literacy and numeracy standard to gain their HSC. - Students will have a number of opportunities to demonstrate the minimum standard including in Year 9 through NAPLAN or passing NESA online literacy and numeracy tests in Years 10, 11 or 12.